Nix-wie-weg/ruby-style-guide/README.md

     do_something if x.between?(1000, 2000)
     ```

-* Avoid the use of flip-flops.

 ## Naming

 > The only real difficulties in programming are cache invalidation and
 > naming things. <br/>
 > -- Phil Karlton

-* Name identifiers in English.

 * Use `snake_case` for symbols.